Cryonite/ESX_CrimeJob/README.md

   If item = 0 then don't show in armory same with weapons

-  An check if player already has that weapon
+  A check if player already has that weapon

   Blip only if you have this job (for the house)